faithvoid/X1C1-Mojave/README.md

 # Lain's X1 Carbon 1st Gen macOS Repository
 A repository of information and kexts for running macOS Mojave on the X1 Carbon 1st Generation.

 Any discoveries and forks to get full functionality are much appreciated!
+I can't provide support on any of this really, but you can do whatever you want with these files.

 Lain's X1 Carbon Specs:
 - Model: 3448A47